Postgraduate Course: Geology for Earth Resources (PGGE11173)

 ||Feedback is a key component of your learning experience, and something that is given a high priority in the Geology for Earth Resources course.
 Students will have the opportunity to receive feedback in the following instances:

 - Personal 1-to-1 feedback during the practical sessions, as students' progress on the exercises during the course (once a week).
 Feedback will be provided by teaching staff.

-- Personal 1-to-1 feedback during the one day field trip to Berwick upon Tweed.
+- Personal 1-to-1 feedback during the one day field trip.
 Feedback will be provided by teaching staff.

 - Individual feedback will be provided on each students report summarising the major geological events shown by the rocks observed on the fieldtrip.
 This will include recommendations as to how you can improve your grades.